brainboxdotcc/DPP/docpages/02_building_a_bot.md

 # Creating a Discord Bot

 If you are wanting to build a bot using C++, you're in the right place!
-The fast and easy tutorials below will guide you through how to build a bot using the D++ library on either a UNIX-like (e.g. Linux) system with CMake or in Windows with Visual Studio 2019.
+The fast and easy tutorials below will guide you through how to build a bot using the D++ library on either a UNIX-like (e.g. Linux) system with CMake or with Windows using Visual Studio 2019.

-Click a link below for a guide on your system of choice:
+Click on a link below for a guide specifically for your system:

 * \subpage build-a-discord-bot-windows-visual-studio "Building a discord bot in Windows"
 * \subpage buildcmake "Building a Discord Bot using CMake/UNIX"